A scene is a piece of content that could be assimilated to a

 Read More

-Scene targets correspond to the different possible ways of sending video content onto the
+Targets correspond to the different possible ways of sending video content from the

 Read More